binocarlos/biro/README.md

 A full list of the properties you can use:

+ * statename - control the top-level state property (default = biro)
- * name - control where in the state the data is written
+ * name - control where in the top-level state the data for this form is written
  * library - the name to Component map of the field renderers
  * schema - the list of the fields to render (must have 'name' and 'type')
  * initialdata - the existing data to initiate the form with